slowproj/slowdash/docs/ControlsScript.md

 More examples can be found in `ExampleProjects/Streaming`.

 ## Matplotlib Integration
-Instances of Matplotlib Figure can be directly published.
+Instances of Matplotlib Figure can be directly pushed to SlowDash layouts.
 ```python
 import matplotlib.pyplot as plt
 from slowpy.control import control_system as ctrl